dataviscourse/tutorials/lectures/lecture-running-web-apps.md

 ---
 layout: code-lecture
-title: How To Run a Webs App
+title: How To Run a Web App Locally
 permalink: /lectures/lecture-running-web-apps/
 nomenu: true
 ---